 The other cycle, REM (Rapid Eye Movement) sleep is where people dream.
 Heart rate, respiration and temperature are essentially the same as if you were awake.
 This sleep cycle helps improve learning ability, forming and retaining memories and improving emotional health.
 Disrupting the sleep cycle can play havoc in the brain, impairing emotional response and coherent thinking.
 In short, not getting enough good sleep can exacerbate mental health issues.
 Of course, the reverse is also true.

-There are a number of sleep disorders that can affect the length and quality of your sleep.
+There are a number of sleep disorders that can affect the length and quality of your sleep, such a insomnia and sleep apnoea .
 Depending on the cause, you may have to see a doctor or specialist to explore what might be happening.
 Even so, there are a few simple things you can try to increase the quality of your sleep and practice good sleep hygiene.

 - Remove all distraction from your bedroom - including TV, computer or the like.